aryamccarthy/political-dynamics/README.md

-# ANES
+# Political Dynamics
 A study of American National Election Studies (ANES) over time.

 ---

-Arya McCarthy, with the guidance of Drs.
+Arya D. McCarthy, with the guidance of Drs.
 Scott Norris and Matthew Wilson.

 Funded by a Mayer Interdisciplinary Fellowship.